 - Follow up from previous conversations – ask about kids, trips, activities.
 Show you’re invested in what they say

 - Forget those who don’t seek you out or cross your path regularly.
 Make sure to ask after the team members who are more quiet or less comfortable in social situations.
+Social anxiety is an issue that many people deal with on a daily basis, so do your best to make everyone feel comfortable.

 There’s always going to be some separation between leaders and those who work with them.
 While your role may be more formal, try not to bring that rigidity into your demeanor -- people are more likely to approach those who seem more familiar and on their level.
 When you can, ditch the tie or the formal attire in addition to the formal attitude.